MystenLabs/sui/doc/src/explore/devnet.md

 ---
-title: Experiment with Sui Devnet
+title: Connect to Sui Devnet
 ---

-Welcome to the beginnings of the Sui Devnet.
-It exists now to gain operational experience with the Sui software in a public setting.
+Welcome to the Sui Devnet.
+We are hosting a public Devnet for the community to experiment with our tech and help to shape the future of the Sui network.
+It exists to gain operational experience with the Sui software in a public setting prior to our Mainnet launch.

+To instead [contribute](../contribute/index.md) to Sui itself, you may experiment with the advanced [Sui CLI client](../build/cli-client.md) at the command line.

 The Sui Devnet currently consists of:

 * A four-validator network with all nodes operated by Mysten Labs.
 Clients send transactions and read requests via this endpoint: gateway.devnet.sui.io:443 using [JSON-RPC](../build/json-rpc.md)
 * A public network [Sui Explorer](https://github.com/MystenLabs/sui/tree/main/explorer/client#readme) for browsing transaction history: https://explorer.devnet.sui.io